felix-codexyz/azure-policy-as-code/docs/setup-guide.md

 }
 ```

-**Security Note**: Save this output securely as you'll need these values for GitHub Secrets configuration.
+**Security Note**: Save this output securely as you\`ll need these values for GitHub Secrets configuration.
 The `clientSecret` cannot be retrieved again after creation.

 ### Step 2: Verify Service Principal Permissions